← All posts

 This also applies to video hosted on Loom, Vimeo, or any other platform.
 Upload the MP4 directly every time.

-For SaaS launch videos on X, 1080×1080 is the right format.
+For SaaS launch videos on X, a 1920×1080 widescreen MP4 is the right format.
 It also posts without modification to LinkedIn, Instagram, and Threads.

 The first three seconds determine completion rate